Use Case

 Even if a vendor is compromised, the damage is contained by design.

+Regulators are no longer asking whether firms assessed vendor risk.
 They are asking whether firms engineered systems that remain safe when vendors fail.

 This is especially urgent for: